Anze-/bomberman_rl/README.md

 ```
 where action is one of the following 6 strings
 `["UP", "DOWN", "LEFT", "RIGHT", "WAIT", "BOMB"] `

-`setup` is called only once at the beginning of the game, and **not** between multiple rounds of the same game:
+This is used to test behaviours independently.

+`behave` at every step of the game by the genetic agent:
 ```
-def setup(self):
+def behave(self, game_state):
     ...
-    return None
+    return {action: score,...}
 ```

 ## game_state